the-turing-way/the-turing-way/book/website/communication/aa/misconduct.md

 It is common that those on temporary or short-term contracts, such as postdoctoral researchers, may have moved on to another project before publications are finalised.
 This can also include voluntary work such as University students working on a project during their studies.

 These contributions may therefore be missed off the authorship of any publications even though they have contributed to the research in some way.
-Therefore, without significant effort on the part of the article writers or whoever is in over charge of the article, and also without a more inclusive authorship policy, these researchers will not get a chance for their contributions to be recognised.
+Therefore, without significant effort on the part of the article writers or whoever is in overall charge of the article, and also without a more inclusive authorship policy, these researchers will not get a chance for their contributions to be recognised.